Paw3lRod/Paw3lRod/README.md

-- 👋 Hi, I’m @Paw3lRod, a norwegian high school student
+- 👋 Hi, I’m @Paw3lRod, a norwegian IT-student
-- 👀 I’m interested in coding
+- 👀 I’m interested in cybersecurity and software development
-- 🌱 I’m currently learning the fundementals of javascript
+- 🌱 I’m currently working on developing an app
-- 💞️ I’m looking to collaborate on any projects that can be a learning experience for me
+- 💞️ I’m looking for internships or part-time jobs within IT
-- 📫 How to reach me: E-mail: visapay10@gmail.com
+- 📫 How to reach me: E-mail: pawelmrod@gmail.com

 <!---
 Paw3lRod/Paw3lRod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.